7 Tips for Getting Into IT With Zero Experience

 Follow your interests and teach yourself about software and hardware in your free time.
 You'll be able to add these skills to your resume once you're competent at them, and they just might make the difference between getting hired and getting looked over.

 A great way to get some hands-on experience is through virtual labs.
-Practice Labs, builds, hosts and maintains virtual labs for learners to practice their digital and IT skills within a safe, live-lab environment.
+Our sandbox labs help learners to practice their digital and IT skills within a safe environment.
 This allows you to get experience with real servers without the fear of breaking anything.
-This can help you gain the experience to feel confident in real-world environments.
+This lets you gain the experience to feel confident in real-world environments.

 7. Look for Crossover Positions